 David Sweeney

-November, 2021
+Abstract needed here

-5,536 words
+The main focus of this chapter is Too Old To Die Young (2019), the Amazon Prime neo-noir television series for which Nicolas Winding Refn was showrunner, director and, with Ed Brubaker, co-creator and writer.
+As is typical of Refn’s work, the series is a generic hybrid combining elements of Crime and Horror, particularly, as I will show, the latter’s sub-genres of Folk Horror and its modal ‘cousin’ Urban Wyrd, the term coined by Adam Scovell to describe city-based narratives which have thematic similarities with Folk Horror including 'the past coming to haunt the present' and 'the psychological ghosts of trauma re-manifesting' (2019: 11).
+In doing so, I will compare Too Old… to three other hybrid works by Refn which also contain elements of Folk Horror and/or Urban Wyrd, the films Valhalla Rising (2009), Only God Forgives (2013) and The Neon Demon (2016).

-In Too Old To Die Young (2019), the Amazon Prime television series for which Nicolas Winding Refn is showrunner, director and, with Ed Brubaker, co-creator and writer, a folk song, performed in Spanish, circulates in present-day Los Angeles about the character Yaritza (Cristina Rodlo) whose vengeful acts against men who exploit women has earned her the soubriquet, 'The High Priestess of Death', and made her a figure of contemporary urban myth for the city’s Mexican population.
+In Too Old… a folk song, performed in Spanish, circulates in present-day Los Angeles about the character Yaritza (Cristina Rodlo) whose vengeful acts against men who exploit women has earned her the soubriquet, 'The High Priestess of Death', and made her a figure of contemporary urban myth for the city’s Mexican population.
 An enigmatic character, Yaritza was found in the Mexican desert as a child by a Mexican cartel boss, Don Ricardo (Emiliano Díez) and subsequently adopted by him, becoming his daughter, lover, counsel and bodyguard.
 Ostensibly loyal, Yaritza is revealed after the Ricardo's death to have long had an agenda of her own.
 The mystery surrounding Yaritza is deepened by her association with magic, particularly her practice of the Tarot (each episode is named after a Tarot card) which she uses to advise Ricardo on his business.
 As the series develops, Yaritza is presented as something not entirely human: she is the vessel for an ancient, supernatural entity which has taken on human form in order to initiate a chain of events which will bring around the apocalyptic ruin of the United States.
-Yaritza is paralleled by Diana De Yong (Jena Malone), a hieratic 'victim advocate' who also arranges acts of vengeance against abusers of women assisted by supernatural entities she calls 'The Beings', and who has prophetic glimpses of Yaritza's apocalypse.
+Yaritza is paralleled by Diana De Yong (Jena Malone), a hieratic 'victim advocate' who also arranges acts of vengeance against abusers of women assisted by supernatural entities she calls 'the Beings', and who has prophetic glimpses of Yaritza's apocalypse.